museumcomputernetwork/mcn-2020-git-haiku/index.md

-the zoom waiting room
+Now the swinging bridge
-April's air stirs in willow-leaves
+therefore our thanks dark clouds
-Come to rest our necks
+Splash!